Visit our YouTube channel for more

 Shaykh Ibn ‘Uthaymeen said[1]:

-This is the night of Sunday, [which is] the first of the middle ten [days and nights] of Ramadhaan.
+Tonight is the night of Sunday, [which is] the first of the middle ten [nights] of Ramadhaan.

-We ask Allaah Ta’aala to make right for us the first [ten – which have just passed] and the last [ten – which are to come].
+We ask Allaah Ta’aala to rectify for us the first [ten – which have just passed] and the last [ten – which are to come].

-On this night, I would like to remind myself and you all to take advantage of time before it passes, for indeed the days pass [by] quickly, particularly in this time of ours.
+On this night, I would like to remind myself and you all to take advantage of time before it passes, for indeed, the days are passing [by] quickly, particularly in this time of ours.

 [Take for example] a person, while he is on the day of Jumu’ah, and all of a sudden it is the following [day of] Jumu’ah; as if there was only one day between the two!

-And this is the meaning of the saying of the Prophet ﷺ:
+And this is the meaning of the statement of the Prophet ﷺ:

-«The Hour will not be established until time passes rapidly…» – Sunan at-Tirmidhee, authenticated by al-Albaanee[Regarding] his statement:
+«The Hour will not be established until time passes rapidly…» – Sunan at-Tirmidhee, no.2332; authenticated by al-AlbaaneeAs for his statement:

 However, that which is apparent [to me] is that it explains where we are today.